LiadYahav/ocp-cli/README.md

 - **Shell Completion**: Full bash/zsh/fish completion support for all commands and resources
 - **Concurrent Operations**: Parallel execution for multi-resource operations with configurable concurrency
 - **Error Handling**: Robust error handling with retry logic and detailed error messages
+- **Web-Ready Architecture**: Business logic separated from CLI presentation for easy conversion to web applications

 ## Installation

 ### Prerequisites

-- Go 1.24 or later (for building from source)
+- Go 1.25.3 or later (for building from source)
 - Access to a Kubernetes/OpenShift cluster (via kubeconfig)
 - SSH access to cluster nodes (only required for SSH-related features: `ocp ssh`, `ocp node reboot`, `ocp cluster configure-dns`)

 **Note**: The OCP CLI is completely standalone and does **NOT** require `kubectl` or `oc` to be installed.
 All functionality is implemented natively using the Kubernetes client-go library.
+Table output formats match kubectl/oc output exactly.

 ### Build from Source